 Reading – Satisfactory: Nathan did ‘outstanding,’ but I can see that we need to find a way to make it more enjoyable for him (and me) so I only get a ‘needs improvement’ mark.

-Handwriting/Fine Motor – Outstanding: I never expected Nathan to write (he likes numbers best, of course) as well 20160130_134924as he does.
+Handwriting/Fine Motor – Outstanding: I never expected Nathan to write (he likes numbers best, of course) as well as he does.
 Although we didn’t quite finish the alphabet in practice.
 We were also able to tap into drawing subjects and styles Nathan likes.
 I never expected 4/5 year-old Nathan to want to draw.
 (He’s just so busy bodied.)

 History/Literature – Outstanding: Nathan sat through LOTS and LOTS of readings dutifully and with interest (most of the time) and we learned a few major themes that I had not expected (though they are quite obvious).